John E. Arnold: Early career and interests

-John Arnold's extraordinarily broad and diverse activities demonstrated his vision of what it means to work and live as a creative person.
+John Arnold's activities demonstrated his vision of what it means to work and live as a creative person.

 After graduating from college in 1934 and unable to find a job as a psychologist, he worked as a night watchman in an oil plant.
 Reading the technical reports laying about, he became interested in engineering.
 This motivated him to become part owner of a garage, where he gained practical knowledge and confidence to get a job as an assistant designer for a company making industrial machinery.
 That experience convinced him that he needed to learn the mechanical principles that made devices work, leading to acquiring an MIT engineering master's degree, which he completed in three years.

 Subsequently, on joining the MIT faculty Arnold first taught courses in engineering mechanics, but his interests in teaching shifted to the process of engineering design.
 He became known internationally as an innovator in educational philosophy.
 Bringing his understanding of psychology into the design process, his notion of "creative engineering" showed engineering designers how to approach and solve problems creatively.

 Appointed in 1955 as MIT's first educational television coordinator, he directed the program for two years, involving more than a hundred broadcasts.
 He was also President of the MIT Faculty Club and participated in the MIT Science Fiction Society.

 While at MIT, Arnold designed and built a substantial portion of his home in Wenham, Massachusetts.
 Besides cultivating his fields and raising sheep, he was an amateur printer and photographer.
 He built miniature railroads, played tennis and the violin, and was chairman of the town school board.

 Arnold's interest in architecture is reflected in his friendship with William Wurster.
 Arnold worked directly with Wurster's partner Theodore Bernardi in designing his California home near Stanford.
 He included a large basement shop with a dark room and printing press, which he used to produce handouts for his classes.